Bushido: Meiji (1868–1926)

 Prominent scholars consider the bushido prevalent since the Meiji era to be a simplification of the attributes of samurai.
 Samurai originally fought for personal matters and the honor of their family and clan.
-When Japan was unified, the role of samurai included public administrative responsibilities, such as public order preservation, judicial responsibility, infrastructure maintenance, disaster recovery, farmland development, healthcare administration and industrial promotion.
+When Japan was unified, the role of samurai included public administrative responsibilities, such as public order preservation, judicial responsibility, infrastructure maintenance, disaster recovery, farmland development, healthcare administration, and industrial promotion.

-The samurai class was abolished in the 1870s and the role of those in it grew more bureaucratic, focusing on the formation of a modern nation-state.
+The samurai class was abolished in the 1870s, and the role of those in it grew more bureaucratic, focusing on the formation of a modern nation-state.
 With the diminishing of social classes, some values were transferred to the whole population, such as loyalty to the emperor.
 The author Yukio Mishima asserted that "invasionism or militarism had nothing to do with bushidō from the outset."
-According to Mishima, a man of bushido is someone who has a firm sense of self-respect, takes responsibility for his actions and sacrifices himself to embody that responsibility.
+According to Mishima, a man of bushido is someone who has a firm sense of self-respect, takes responsibility for his actions, and sacrifices himself to embody that responsibility.

 Dai Jitao credited the samurai with sole responsibility for the Meiji Restoration, which enabled Japan's modernization, while the populace merely allowed it to happen.
 Dai argued that Japanese combative tendency and militarism were purely founded in Japan's socio-religious superstitions centered on the notion of divine authority.
 It did not exist in Chinese or Indian thought.

 Bushido was used as a propaganda tool by the government and military, who doctored it to suit their needs.
 The original Imperial Rescript to Soldiers and Sailors of 1882 uses the word hōkoku (報国), signifying the idea of indebtedness to one's nation because of one's birth.
 Such debt must be repaid through physical or mental exertion.
 This idea did not exist in earlier bushido.

 Chinese writer Zhou Zuoren regarded the bushido promoted by the military as a corruption of a noble and ancient tradition.
 He discussed the act of seppuku and the importance of old samurai practices in his 1935 essay series, "Riben guankui".
 He named the story of the Forty-seven rōnin of the Akō Domain, who were sentenced to seppuku after avenging their daimyo, and their legacy in the story Chūshingura (A Treasury of Loyal Retainers).
-He discussed the Sakai incident, in which 20 samurai from Tosa Domain committed seppuku in 1868 for attacking French sailors.
+He discussed the Sakai incident, in which 20 samurai from the Tosa Domain committed seppuku in 1868 for attacking French sailors.
 These examples were compared with the soft punishment given to the soldiers who assassinated Prime Minister Inukai Tsuyoshi in 1932.
 Zhou condemned them for not taking responsibility by committing suicide like traditional samurai.
 In 1936, Zhou wrote about the loss of humanity and empathy of traditional bushido during the deterioration of the Second World War.
 He pointed to the samurai novel by Jun'ichirō Tanizaki as an example where victors of a battle treated enemy corpses with dignity.